DarshGosalia/Portfolio/replit.md

 ## Overview

-This is a modern, professional portfolio website for an engineering student (Alex Chen) built as a single-page application.
+This is a modern, professional portfolio website for an engineering student (Darsh Gosalia) built as a single-page application.
 The site showcases technical skills, projects, education, and provides a contact form for potential employers and collaborators.
 The application uses a full-stack architecture with React frontend and Express backend, featuring smooth animations, responsive design, and a clean modern aesthetic inspired by Linear's typography and Notion's layouts.

 ## User Preferences